Bloxmine/oldsta/README.md

 # Oldstagram - 2012-era Photo Filters

-Welcome to Oldstagram!
 This simple web application allows you to upload an image and apply classic Instagram-like filters to it directly in your browser.
 Become your 2012 hipster self again with these iconic filters!

 ## Features